 Lefamulin is an antibiotic Overview of Antibiotics Antibiotics are drugs used to treat bacterial infections.
-They are ineffective against viral infections and most other infections.
-Antibiotics either kill microorganisms or stop them from reproducing... read more that works by interfering with the bacteria's production of the proteins it needs to grow and multiply.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more that works by interfering with the bacteria's production of the proteins it needs to grow and multiply.

-Lefamulin is used to treat community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more that is caused by many bacteria, such as Streptococcus pneumoniae, Haemophilus influenzae, Chlamydophila pneumoniae, and Mycoplasma pneumoniae.
+Lefamulin is used to treat community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more that is caused by many bacteria, such as Streptococcus pneumoniae, Haemophilus influenzae, Chlamydophila pneumoniae, and Mycoplasma pneumoniae.

 Women who are breastfeeding should pump and discard breast milk while taking lefamulin and for 2 days after the last dose.
 (See also Drug Use During Breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
 The answer depends on the following: How much of the drug passes into the milk Whether... read more .)